grafana/mimir/docs/sources/architecture/about-the-hash-ring.md

 ## How the hash ring works in Grafana Mimir

-Grafana Mimir uses a hashing function that returns 32-bit unsigned integers.
+Grafana Mimir uses the `fnv32a` hash function, which returns 32-bit unsigned integers so its value can be between `0` and `(2^32)-1`, inclusive.
-The result of the hashing function is called a _token_ and it's a value between `0` and `(2^32)-1` inclusive.
+This value is called _token_ and used as the ID of the data.
+The token determines the location on the hash ring deterministically.
-The token is used to lookup which Grafana Mimir instance is the authoritative owner of the hashed data.
+This allows independent determination of what instance of Grafana Mimir is the authoritative owner of any specific data.

 For example, series are sharded across [ingesters]({{<relref "./ingester.md">}}).
 The token of a given series is computed by hashing all of the series’ labels and the tenant ID: the result of which is an unsigned 32-bit integer within the space of the tokens.